calbasantana/rover-challenges-arena/README.md

 **Physics Component**

-This challenge requires students to be familiar with kinematics (as well as forces) concepts and coding in micropython, as they will be required to:
+This challenge requires students to be familiar with forces primarily, as they will be required to:

-* Program their rover so that it has constant acceleration
-* Use a kinematic equation to determine the push and net accelerations of their rover
-* Create force diagrams for the lava rock
-* Determine force of friction on the lava rock
+* Collaborate with an opposing team to create a force diagram of your rover and the forces it experiences
+* Determine how long it should take to win or lose
+* Reflect on accuracy of your calculations

 More details on how students are graded for this can be found in the assignment itself, which is under Documents in Challenge 1: Hercules's Push folder.
 The document is listed as docx and PDF files.